Cook Job Description Templates & What To Include

 So, when writing about the duties and responsibilities, you want to use a bulleted format with short, concise descriptions of the expectations that come with the role.

-Some of the common duties you can include are:
+Some of the common duties applicable to most types of Cook roles are:

 - Ensuring that ingredients are fresh